General Rules of Fives Sport

 A key aspect of scoring in Fives is maintaining match momentum.
 When you're on a roll, you'll want to keep the pressure on and capitalize on your opponent's mistakes.
 Conversely, if you're trailing behind, you'll need to regroup and find ways to shift the momentum back in your favor.
 By staying focused and adapting to the flow of the game, you'll be well on your way to emerging victorious.
 Remember, every point counts, and a single misstep can cost you the game.
 Stay sharp, stay strategic, and you'll be celebrating a hard-won victory in no time.

-Also Read General Rules of Naval Pentathlon
+Also Read General Rules of Sprint Football

 Player Positions and Roles